Food Rescue and Distribution

 Heart of the City (HOTC) has developed longstanding relationships with Allen County restaurants who have designated our organization as a distributor for their unsold products in order to nourish people, foster nutrition and partner to help provide solutions.

-In 2019, our food distribution program continued to grow.
+Again this year, the HOTC food distribution program continues to grow.
 We have been surprised at how many restaurants are seeking an outlet for their overstocked and surplus food.

 Each restaurant franchise requires a different level of reporting depending on their corporate guidelines.
 We are thrilled that Heart of the City has been recognized as a trusted food distributor for the restaurants, even though the stream of food goods, funding requirements and time commitment for distribution can become overwhelming.